CharlesIrvineKC/mozart/guides/app_overview.md

 Mozart provides arounds a dozen different type of *tasks*.
 The two most ofen used are the `Mozart.Task.User` task and the `Mozart.Task.Service` task.

-## Process Model Service
+## Process Service

 When a process model has been developed, it is stored in a process model repository for later use.
-The repository is implemented by `Mozart.ProcessModelService`.
+The repository is implemented by `Mozart.ProcessService`.
 When system users are ready to execute a process model, they retrieve it from the repository and use it to start a process engine execution.

 ## Processes Model Execution